aks/bash-lib/README.md

 In details mode, the tests and checks are run in verbose mode, showing both successful checks and errors.
 Details mode is indicated by the `-d` option.

 When invoking the test script, the command line argument can be used to pass a `PATTERN` that is used to match a subset of the test names.
 By default, all tests with the pattern "test_" are run.
 For example, if the pattern "basic" is used, all tests with the string "basic"` will be run, and no others.

 In order to be discovered for automatic test runs, the tests functions must have the function name begin with `test_`.

 A common technique for test naming is: `test_NN_some_descriptive_name`, where `NN` is a number.
-This allows easy referency by the `NN` to selectively run a test or tests.
+This allows easy reference by the `NN` to selectively run a test or tests.

 Below are the tests that are currently supported: